georgesotiriadis/ergasia_diadidktyakes/README.md

 $ scripts/mvnw clean package
 ```

-Then you can run the JAR file:
+Then you can run the War file:
 ```bash
 $ java -jar target/shopping-cart-0.0.1-SNAPSHOT.war
 ```